dourouc05/dourouc05.github.io/research.md

 This project has had also some impact on the teaching activities of the department, as it was also the subject of [the integrated software project 2015-2016](http://web.archive.org/web/20160811161723/http://www.montefiore.ulg.ac.be/~proj0010/) (a large software development project for computer science master students).
 Its algorithmic part was a project<!-- http://www.montefiore.ulg.ac.be/~tcuvelier/files/math0462-2015/P2_statement.pdf --> for the discrete optimisation course.

-The prototype has now developed and has been [deployed at the scale of the university](https://covoituliege.ulg.ac.be/).
+The prototype has now developed and has been deployed at the scale of the university and can be licensed by third parties.

 {% include card_end.html %}